Surveys and forms can be valuable tools in the journalistic toolbox.

 - Avoid questions that can be answered ‘yes’ or ‘no’ if you want to receive more

-Using our Ask tool, Deseret News quickly realized that they weren’t getting the answers they need, and changed the questions.
+Using our Ask tool (now deprecated), Deseret News quickly realized that they weren’t getting the answers they need, and changed the questions.
 Read more about that here.

 Protect your audience